 This article has been previously published as a part of book Gallipoli Peninsula and the Troad: TAN Travel Guide by Izabela Miszczak

 Dardanos Tumulus is considered one of the most important archaeological sites in the region of Troad.
 Despite the importance of this burial place and its priceless contents, there are few systematic studies concerning this discovery.
 What is more, a visit to the site may also be quite disappointing.
-The golden treasures of Dardanos exhibited in the Archaeology Museum in Çanakkale may prove to be much more attractive.
+The golden treasures of Dardanos exhibited in the Troy Museum may prove to be much more attractive.

 Not much is known about the ancient city of Dardanos.
 No systematic excavations have been conducted so far to could uncover the remains of municipal buildings.
 Judging from the fragments of pottery the settlement was founded in the 7th or the 6th century BC, that is, in the time of Greek colonization of Troad from the island of Lesbos.
 It is also known that in times of domination of Athens, Dardanos paid a tribute of one talent to the Delian League.